 - Africana Studies

 - Apparel Design

-- Applied Economics (Agricultural Economics, Resource Economics)
+- Applied Economics and Management (Agricultural Economics, Resource Economics)

 - Applied Statistics